18/12/23

 Emiratisation Targets

 Private companies not located in the free zones, with 50 or more skilled employees, must increase the number of Emirati employees in skilled jobs.
-Therefore, they need to meet a 1% increase every six months and ultimately achieve a 2% Emiratisation rate by the end of the year.
+Therefore, they need to meet a 1% increase every six months and achieve a 2% Emiratisation rate by the end of the year.

 The ultimate goal is to achieve at least a 10% increase in Emiratisation of the skilled workforce by 2026.